 - Prince Edward County – One of the best destinations in Ontario for foodies especially during fall harvest season.
 Named the Gastronomic Capital of Ontario by the Globe and Mail, you will find more than 40 wineries, a growing craft beer scene, farm stands and farmer’s markets, and seasonal menus to savour at the region’s restaurants.

 - Savour Stratford Chocolate Trail – A self-guided tour that introduces you to Stratford’s world-famous confectioners and bakers.
 Purchase your trail pass at a designated location and choose six stops along the trail where you can enjoy a decadent treat.
+There is also a Bacon & Ale Trail and a Savour & Sip Trail available.

 7. Celebrate the Cranberry Harvest